temporalio/documentation/docs-src/references/configuration.md

 Contains the Frontend datacenter API redirection policy that you can use for cross-DC replication.

-Supported values are:
+Supported values:

-- `policy`: Supported values are `noop`, `selected-apis-forwarding`, `all-apis-forwarding`.
+- `policy`: Supported values are `noop`, `selected-apis-forwarding`, and `all-apis-forwarding`.
   - `noop`: Not setting a value or setting `noop` means no redirection.
 This is the default value.
-  - `selected-apis-forwarding`: Sets up forwarding for the following APIs to the active Cluster based on the Namespace:
+  - `selected-apis-forwarding`: Sets up forwarding for the following APIs to the active Cluster based on the Namespace.
     - `StartWorkflowExecution`
     - `SignalWithStartWorkflowExecution`
     - `SignalWorkflowExecution`